akinomyoga/ble.sh/README.md

 # Add this line at the end of .bashrc:
 [[ ${BLE_VERSION-} ]] && ble-attach
 ```

+The detailed conditions that we need the above *more reliable setup* are explained in [an answer in Discussion #254](https://github.com/akinomyoga/ble.sh/discussions/254#discussioncomment-4284757).

 ## 1.4 User settings `~/.blerc`